 We challenge you to write to the ATO and explain to them that you are considering voluntarily filling out an income tax return statement but, before you can do so, you need them to define the word 'income' for you and just see what they come back with.
 Depending on what they say, you might then want to follow that up with a letter asking them to simply direct you to the section of the Income Tax Assessment Act that specifically defines the word 'income'.

 You can read a great article here - http://www.investigatemagazine.com/FEB00%20Tax%20NZ.htm - that covers all of these points and more, and is well worth the read.

 Another argument that many people aren't aware of is the fact that the ATO - or the Australian Taxation Office - is not actually a legal entity, and that has been established very clearly in an irrefutable High Court case.
 The case to look up is the Moeliker v Chapman Case in the High Court on 17 May 2000 - a simple search under Austlii will reveal that case, but we have also uploaded a highlighted copy of it, which you can access via our Court Cases page.

 And, here’s yet another strategy that has been suggested to us, and that is to write to the ATO and ask them for a specific breakdown of all GST that you have paid during the year so that you can properly fill out your income tax statement.
 There is simply no way that they can do that and we have heard some positive responses from people who have tried that strategy as well.

-Please note that we’re certainly not suggesting everyone should rush off and stop paying tax, but we definitely recommend looking into these strategies and principles for yourself and, once informed and educated about this subject, you can make proper decisions, at that point, about what is the best course of action for you.
+Please note that we’re certainly not suggesting everyone should rush off and stop paying tax, but we definitely recommend looking into these strategies and principles for yourself and, once informed and educated about the subject of taxation and your rights, you can make proper decisions, at that point, about what is the best course of action for you.
 The best way to educate yourself further on this topic is to read the comprehensive Tax chapter in our e-book.